 - Periyar Wildlife Sanctuary lies in India’s state of Kerala, about 140 kilometers from Madurai and 190 kilometers from Cochin (both reachable by air).
 From here take a bus or taxi, or drive to Thekkady, which has accommodation and is a good place from where to start this day trip.
 Tour operators will probably find you before you find them.

-- Don’t forget a hat, sun lotion, camera and, if you have, binoculars (can be rented in Thekkady).
+- Don’t forget a hat, sun lotion, camera and, if you have, binoculars (can be rented in Thekkady) on your bamboo rafting trip.
 The Periyar Sanctuary advises wearing camouflage colored clothes in green, brown or khaki.

 - Best time to visit: September – May because of temperatures.
 In March/April you have the best chance to see animals because of the low water level.
-June-August are monsoon months.
+June-August is monsoon time.

 - If you have another day to spare, a visit to a spice plantation in the area makes for a nice outing.